wotakumoe/wotaku/websites.md

 ---
 title: Websites
-description: Websites for anime, manga, novels & more
+description: Discover the best websites for anime, manga, novels & more.
+Explore streaming, torrent, and direct download options for your favorite content.
 ---
 # Websites
 Online resources for anime, manga, novels and more.